DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-Since there are in average 66 songs in each playlist, and we have to find the $k$ neihbours for each one of them, the precise neighbour search is too expensive.
-For this I decided to use an approximate search using a Locally Sensitive Hashing algorithm, implemented by pyspark's `MinHashLSH`.
+When computing the k-neighbours search for each song in the playlist, this could be very expensive, the more songs are in the playlist.

+For this I decided to not compute the exact neighbour search, but to use an approximation algoritmh using the Locally Sensitive Hasing with pyspark MinHashLSH class, which uses Jaccard Distance under the hood.

-Regarding the number of hash tables, the higher the number, the more precise but less fast; the lower, the less precise but the faster the algorithm is.
-I tried with both 10 and 20 as values, we will see the results later.
+I had to set an hyperparamters that controls the number of hash tables to use.
+The higher the number, the more precise the algorithm, but the less fast; the lower, the less precise but the faster.
+I tried with both 10 and 20 hash tables.

-In order to reduce the algorithm inference time, we can pre-compute the list of k-neighbours for each song in advance.
-This is surely a great idea, but I didn't do it since it took something like a week.
+In order to be very-fast at inference time, we can pre-compute the entire set of k-nearest neigbhours.
 -->

 ---